OnnoH/toolbox/recipes/Catch22.md

 After a couple of retries, I hadn't make any progress.
 Lot's of articles on the web made suggestions, but to no avail.
 Until I stumbled on this [page](https://eduardo-pinheiro.medium.com/your-mac-doesnt-restart-due-to-no-space-left-on-device-27adf777619d).

-It covered an earlier version of MacOS, but the
+It covered an earlier version of MacOS, but the *DiskUtility* and *Terminal* were available.
+With the first one you can check if the `Data` disk is unmounted.
+Open up a terminal window and execute the following commands:

 ```shell
 diskutil list
 ```

+look for the `APFS Volume VM`

 ![Screenshot Terminal Window](../images/Catch22/diskutil-output.png)

 and